AI Security Guide

 targetPort: 8000

-These files can be applied to a cluster using kubectl apply -f deployment.yaml and kubectl apply -f service.yaml, which will provision the necessary resources to run the model service at scale.
+Apply these files using kubectl apply -f deployment.yaml and kubectl apply -f service.yaml.
+Kubernetes provisions the necessary resources.
+Runs your model service at scale.

 2.3 The ML-on-Kubernetes Ecosystem

-Kubeflow is an open-source MLOps platform that aims to make deployments of ML workflows on Kubernetes simple, portable, and scalable.
-It provides a curated set of tools for the entire ML lifecycle, from experimentation to production monitoring.
+Kubeflow is an open-source MLOps platform making ML deployments on Kubernetes simple, portable, and scalable.
+It provides curated tools for the entire ML lifecycle.
 Key components include:

 Part II: Operationalizing Security with MLOps (MLSecOps)